Vertex Cover Reconfiguration and Beyond: Algorithms

-To prove the next two lemmas, we consider the representation of reconfiguration sequences as nice edit sequences.
-We know from Lemma~\ref{lemma-nrs} that any reconfiguration sequence of length $6k^2$ from $S$ to $T$ can be converted into a nice edit sequence $\alpha$ of the same length.
-Since $S$ is a minimal vertex cover of $W_k$, $\alpha$ cannot start with a vertex removal and hence the starting piece of $\alpha$ must be empty.
-Since $V(S, \alpha[1, |\alpha| - 1])$ is a vertex cover of $W_k$, $|S| = |T|$, and $S$ and $T$ are minimum vertex covers of $W_k$, $\alpha$ cannot end with a vertex addition and hence the ending piece of $\alpha$ must also be empty.
-Moreover, $|\alpha| = 6k^2$ implies that $\alpha$ must touch every vertex in $W_k$ exactly once.
-Since $W_k$ is a $4$-regular graph, each $d$-add-remove segment in the central piece of $\alpha$ consists of at most four additions followed by at most four removals.
-Hence, we know $\alpha = \alpha_1\alpha_2\ldots\alpha_j$, where each $\alpha_i$ is a $4$-add-remove segment in $\alpha$.
+To prove the next two results, we consider the representation of reconfiguration sequences as edit sequences.
+Since $S$ is a minimal vertex cover of $W_k$, $\alpha$ cannot start with a vertex removal.
+Since $V(S, \alpha[1, |\alpha| - 1])$ is a vertex cover of $W_k$, $|S| = |T|$ and $S$ and $T$ are minimum vertex covers of $W_k$, $\alpha$~cannot end with a vertex addition.
+Moreover, if $|\alpha| = 6k^2$, then $\alpha$ must touch every vertex in $W_k$ exactly once.

-\begin{lemma} Any nice edit sequence $\alpha$ of length $6k^2$ in $W_k$ from $S$ to $T$ either adds or removes both vertices $u$ and $v$ in a sequin pair in the same $4$-add-remove segment $\beta$. \end{lemma}